GAMS-dev/TIMES_MIRO/README.md

-# TIMES MIRO demo app
+# TIMES MIRO App
-This is a [GAMS MIRO](https://gams.com/miro) demo app for the [IEA-ETSAP TIMES](https://github.com/etsap-TIMES/TIMES_model) model.
+This is a [GAMS MIRO](https://gams.com/miro) app for the [IEA-ETSAP TIMES](https://github.com/etsap-TIMES/TIMES_model) model.
 To obtain the app, including the [TIMES_Demo](https://github.com/etsap-TIMES/TIMES_Demo) data set and the the [TIMES-DK_COMETS](https://github.com/energy-modelling-club/TIMES-DK_COMETS) data sets, run the following command:
 > git clone --recurse-submodules https://github.com/GAMS-dev/TIMES_MIRO.git

 ## Prerequisites
-In order to use the TIMES MIRO demo app you need
+In order to use the TIMES MIRO app you need
 * to clone this repository
 * to install GAMS 31.2.0 or newer
 * to install GAMS MIRO 1.0.4 or newer